We love digital

 The views expressed in this post are those of the guest author so may not represent those of the Koozai team.

 Betony Lloyd is a digital marketer who has worked on digital strategy for organisations including a top UK Supermarket a global NGO and a UK political party.
 She’s also been part of the tech start up scene, working with online tailoring company A Suit That Fits and Debatewise, organisers of the World Online Debating Championships.
 She has a broad knowledge of Social, Email, SEO and PPC and blogs about digital trends (and also recently about her home borough of Greenwich).
-Other passions include photography, rugby and rowing and she tweets about all this regularly from @blloyd_digi.
+Other passions include photography, rugby and rowing.